-We will be running IndieWeb Summit as part of Open Source Bridge this year.
+We will be running IndieWeb Summit during the week of Open Source Bridge this year.

-OSBridge is changing their format for their 10th year, and instead of a full week of talks, the first two days they're hosting other community events.
-This will have some implications on our event, but everything seems doable.
+OSBridge is changing their format for their 10th year, and instead of a full week of talks, they are hosting only one day of unconference sessions on Friday.

 - IndieWeb Summit: June 26-27th

-- (Leaders Summit June 25th, see Leaders if you want to participate!)
+- (Organizers Summit June 25th, see Organizers if you want to participate!)

 - Venue: Eliot Center

 - We will have the large room on the first floor the whole two days

 - The large room is split into 3 sections

 - Includes lobby for registration/food, and courtyard access